kay1810/DevOpsVault/Docker/Interview Questions.md

 Provide a service (internally or externally) from a container group Move your containers from one host to another when there’s a host-specific problem Manage your configuration data—like environment variables—easily

+** Is it possible to pull/push Image, run/stop other docker containers from inside a container ? **

+** talk to host docker daemon from inside a container ?**

+**I have an app and a db container running on a host.
+How can these 2 containers talk to each other ? **